-The Company's net cash inflows and outflows exposed to the risk of changes in exchange rates arise from the sale of products in countries other than the manufacturing source, foreign currency denominated supplier payments, debt and other payables, subsidiary dividends, investments in subsidiaries and anticipated foreign currency denominated transaction proceeds.
-Where possible, the

-Company utilizes derivative financial instruments to manage foreign currency exchange rate risks.
+The Company's net cash inflows and outflows that are exposed to the risk of changes in exchange rates arise from the sale of products in countries other than the manufacturing source, foreign currency denominated supplier payments, debt and other payables, subsidiary dividends, investments in subsidiaries and anticipated foreign currency denominated transaction proceeds.
+Where possible, the Company utilizes derivative financial instruments to manage foreign currency exchange rate risks.
 Forward and option contracts may be utilized to reduce the impact to the Company's cash flow from adverse movements in exchange rates.
 Foreign currency exposures are reviewed periodically and any natural offsets are considered prior to entering into a derivative financial instrument.
 The Company's primary hedged foreign currency exposures include the Euro, Japanese Yen, and Mexican Peso.
 Where possible, the Company utilizes a strategy of partial coverage for transactions in these currencies.
-As of December 31, 2015, the net fair value of foreign currency forward and option contracts was an asset of \$6 million while at December 31, 2014, the net fair value of forward contracts was a liability of \$12 million, maturities of these instruments generally do not exceed eighteen months.
+As of December 31, 2016 and 2015, the net fair value of foreign currency forward and option contracts was an asset of less than \$1 million and \$6 million, respectively, maturities of these instruments generally do not exceed eighteen months.

-The hypothetical pre-tax gain or loss in fair value from a 10% favorable or adverse change in quoted currency exchange rates would be approximately \$26 million and \$238 million for foreign currency derivative financial instruments as of December 31, 2015 and 2014, respectively.
+The hypothetical pretax gain or loss in fair value from a 10% favorable or adverse change in quoted currency exchange rates would be approximately \$31 million and \$26 million for foreign currency derivative financial instruments as of December 31, 2016 and 2015, respectively.
 These estimated changes assume a parallel shift in all currency exchange rates and include the gain or loss on financial instruments used to hedge investments in subsidiaries.
 Because exchange rates typically do not all move in the same direction, the estimate may overstate the impact of changing exchange rates on the net fair value of the Company's financial derivatives.
 It is also important to note that gains and losses indicated in the sensitivity analysis would generally be offset by gains and losses on the underlying exposures being hedged.